awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 1. Sign in to the IAM console\.
 Follow the **Create role** process, as described in [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html)\.
 Include the **Add Role to Database** step\.

 1. For the new role, perform the **Add inline policy** step\.
 Use the same general procedures as in [Editing IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-edit.html)\.
 Paste the following JSON into the JSON text box\.
 Substitute your own account ID\.
 Substitute your AWS Region for `us-east-2`\.
-Substitute the Amazon Resource Names \(ARNs\) for the secrets that you created\.
+Substitute the Amazon Resource Names \(ARNs\) for the secrets that you created, see [ Specifying KMS keys in IAM policy statements](https://docs.aws.amazon.com/kms/latest/developerguide/cmks-in-iam-policies.html)\.
 For the `kms:Decrypt` action, substitute the ARN of the default AWS KMS key or your own KMS key\.
 Which one you use depends on which one you used to encrypt the Secrets Manager secrets\.

    ```
    {